ecyrb/sim-racing-notes/docs/bathurst.md

 I bump `AdvSpot` up to position 10 (`**10`), and also move the chase cams up to positions 11-13, so I can quickly flip to them.

-I'm also using [Joel Race Timing](http://joel-real-timing.com/) (JRT) for the track map overlay, so I can quickly navigate to problem areas:
+I'm also using [Joel Real Timing](http://joel-real-timing.com/) (JRT) for the track map overlay, so I can quickly navigate to problem areas:

 ![](img/sample_track_map.png)